 And, when you spot it, put a stop to it – wherever it is.

 Especially look out for water overflow.
 If your pool water’s getting to high, use the waste function on the pump’s backwash valve to lower it back to proper levels – about 75mm from the top of the pool should do it.
-Also, if you’re winters are particularly wet and rainy, look out for ground water run-off, or water running off adjacent roofs that may be entering you pool.
+Also, if your winters are particularly wet and rainy, look out for ground water run-off, or water running off adjacent roofs that may be entering you pool.
 If you see it, divert it away from your pool.

 So, even if it is winter, you can’t ignore your pool altogether.
 The poet, John Keats, wrote, “Heard melodies are sweet, but those unheard are sweeter.”
 John Keats wasn’t Australian, and he certainly didn’t own a pool, but that’s how you want to think of your winter pool – especially if you want it to remain “A thing of beauty and a joy forever.”
 And, a valuable investment asset.